 The homologous series is Alcohol, so the suffix is “ol”

 Name of hydrocarbon = Prefix +”an”+ Suffix = Oct +”an”+ol = Octanol

-So in this blog we covered the basic to advanced concepts about hydrocarbons.
-Now we know the different classification of hydrocarbons, Alkane and Alkene.
+So in this blog, we covered the basic to advanced concepts about hydrocarbons.
+Now we know the different classifications of hydrocarbons, Alkane, and Alkene.
 We also learned a few things about a derivative of hydrocarbon called Alcohol.
-We learned in great detail about general formula, homologous series and naming different kinds of hydrocarbons.
+We learned in great detail about general formulas, homologous series, and naming different kinds of hydrocarbons.